 In fact, any foods that you're sensitive too and eat all the time can cause a reaction and promote inflammation in the body

 The best way to figure out which foods are contributing to your eczema is to eliminate them for several weeks up to three months to see how your skin reacts and add them in one at a time.
 Keep a food diary and record any reactions.
 Of course, things like processed foods, cow's dairy and refined sugar might not need to be tested in such a way as we know of their negative effects in the body already, but more so the foods we typically deem as "healthy" for the general public that just might not work with your unique make up.

-Coming soon is my the Eczema Healing Guide, an ebook I've been developing for months.
+If you're looking for for more guided direction on how to heal your eczema, my Eczema Healing Guide would be perfect for you!
 I have created this guide because it is a very common question I get as a nutritionist "how do I heal my eczema" and I want to help you.
-For a limited time only, I will be offering a special discount to those who sign up on the "early bird list".
-Click on the image below for more information.
+Click on the image below for more information!

 Are there any foods you would add to this list from your own experience?